MicrosoftDocs/azure-dev-docs/articles/ux-beta/django-postgresql-webapp/includes/django-postgresql-webapp/create-postgres-service-vscode-5.md

 * Select a subscription if prompted.

-* Select the database you created above, for example *msdocs-python-django-postgres-db PostgreSQL Single*.
+* Select the database you created above, for example *msdocs-tutorial-django-postgres-db-< unique id >*.
+If the database name doesn't appear in the list, it's likely it hasn't finished being created.

 * Click **Yes** in the dialogue box to add your IP address to the firewall rules of the PostgreSQL server.